firebolt-db/godocs/docs/Guides/security/ownership.md

 ## Dropping users that own objects

 Any objects owned by a user must first be dropped or have their owner changed before dropping the user.

+{: .note}
+A table owner can drop the table even if there are views referencing it that are not owned by the table's owner, using the `CASCADE` parameter to `DROP TABLE`.